 Is the opposition crumbling post the BJP’s mammoth electoral success?

-New Delhi, June 06: The BJP's sweeping Lok Sabha poll victory has begun to weigh on the opposition ranks with alliances showing signs of break-up and most parties facing infighting and desertions.
+New Delhi, June 06: The Bharatiya Janata Party (BJP)'s sweeping Lok Sabha poll victory has begun to weigh on the opposition ranks with alliances showing signs of break-up and most parties facing infighting and desertions.

 The rumblings within most of the non-NDA parties are growing louder as leaders and workers appear restive and edgy.

-The 'mahagathbandhan' of Samajwadi Party, Bahujan Samaj Party and Rashtriya Lok Dal in Uttar Pradesh has become the first casualty of saffron dominance in India's biggest state, with BSP supremo Mayawati breaking ranks and blaming the "ineffective" SP for the losses.
+The 'mahagathbandhan' of Samajwadi Party (SP), Bahujan Samaj Party (BSP) and Rashtriya Lok Dal (RLD) in Uttar Pradesh has become the first casualty of saffron dominance in India's biggest state, with BSP supremo Mayawati breaking ranks and blaming the "ineffective" SP for the losses.

-Samajwadi Party chief Akhilesh Yadav virtually conceded that the "trial" was unsuccessful.
+SP chief Akhilesh Yadav virtually conceded that the "trial" was unsuccessful.
 The three parties have decided to go solo in the state bypolls.

-In Karnataka too, the Janata Dal (Secular) is feeling the heat with state chief A H Vishwanath quitting the party, citing troubles in the ruling alliance with the Congress.
+In Karnataka too, the Janata Dal -Secular (JD-S) is feeling the heat with state chief A H Vishwanath quitting the party, citing troubles in the ruling alliance with the Congress.

 Despite claims to the contrary by the two parties, cracks in the alliance are emerging with several leaders ready to jump ship to join the BJP in Karnataka.

-The Lok Sabha poll result acted as a catalyst for some Trinamool Congress leaders in West Bengal, including two MLAs, to join the BJP along with a horde of their followers.
+The Lok Sabha poll result acted as a catalyst for some Trinamool Congress (TMC) leaders in West Bengal, including two MLAs, to join the BJP along with a horde of their followers.
 An aggressive BJP, after winning 18 Lok Sabha seats in the eastern state, is claiming that a number of other legislators of Mamata Banerjee's party are ready to join it.

 There is disquiet within the Congress unit in Rajasthan, where a blame game over the party's rout in recent Lok Sabha polls has begun between chief minister Ashok Gehlot and his deputy Sachin Pilot.